erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 a typedef and compiler errors weren't really descriptive of the error), so I eventually took the second route.

-I cloned the git repository and found `SDL_BlitScaled` in SDL_stretch.c.
+I cloned SDL git repository and found `SDL_BlitScaled` in SDL_stretch.c.
 This function is the same as `SDL_BlitSurface` except that it can handle different sized destination rectangles and it can scale the given source surface up or down onto the destination surface.
-However, calling this function directly is not the best approach here because:
+However, calling this function directly wasn't the best approach here because:

 - The function is a top-level function and it has many external calls.
 - I'm only looking to scale a static surface, no clipping calculations required.